kirinux/ing-bank-account-kata/README.md

 #### start the back end micro-service
-   you should have install maven
+   you should have installed maven

    open cmd and navigate to /bank-account-kata folder then run the following commands: